OWASP/www-project-top-10-low-code-no-code-security-risks/content/en/LCNC-SEC-10-Security-Logging-and-Monitoring-Failures.md

 ## The Gist

-No-code/low-code applications often lack a comprehensive audit trail, produce none or insufficient logs, and fail to scrub sensitive data from logs.
+No-code/low-code applications often lack a comprehensive audit trail, produce none or insufficient logs, or overshare access to sensitive logs.

 ## Description

 No-code/low-code applications often rely on vendors to generate logs and monitoring data.
 In many cases, logs are either insufficient or not being collected, impeding security investigations and failing to satisfy compliance requirements.

-Applications often lack a comprehensive audit trail, preventing change management processes and inquires.
+Furthermore, applications often lack a comprehensive audit trail, preventing change management processes and inquires.

-Furthermore, many native log streams mix between application logs, metrics and sensitive data being passed through the application.
-In many platforms and by default, logs will contain actual data points used by the application.
+Finding out who introduced a change becomes an intractable challenge.

 ## Example Attack Scenarios